matter-labs/zksync-docs/content/10.quick-start/_testing/_hardhat_contract_testing.md

 import "@nomicfoundation/hardhat-chai-matchers";
 ```

-Certainly!
-Here is the information about the test wallet configuration in a list format rather than a table:

-## Step 2: Test Wallet Configuration
+## Test Wallet Configuration

 For testing purposes, we use pre-configured, well-funded wallets.
-During this testing guide, we will leverage the following pre-configured wallet,
+During this testing guide, we will use the following pre-configured wallet,
 which eliminates the need for manual funding or setup:

 - **Account Address:** `0x36615Cf349d7F6344891B1e7CA7C72883F5dc049`